-Aukse Miliukaite (b.
-1990) studied at the University of the Arts in London and recently graduated from her painting studies at the Vilnius Academy of Arts.
-She has held several solo shows and is an active participant of group exhibitions, artistic projects, workshops and plein-air sessions.
-She was a finalist of “Young Painter‘s Prize” competition (2016, 2017) and received honourable mention (2017).
-Her paintings have become part of the collections of Lewben Art Foundation and Modern Art Centre (Mo Museum) in Vilnius.
+Auksė Miliukaitė (b.
+1990) studied at the University of the Arts in London and in 2017 completed her painting studies (MA) at the Vilnius Academy of Arts.
+She has held several solo shows and actively participates in group exhibitions, artistic projects, workshops and plein-air sessions.
+She was a finalist of the Young Painter Prize competition (2016, 2017) and received an honourable mention (2017).
+Her paintings have been included in the collections of the Lewben Art Foundation and Mo Museum in Vilnius.

 The source of the painter’s artistic inspirations is painting itself and its history.
 Focusing on the production, reproduction and postproduction of images, she creates multilayered, fragmented compositions by combining historical art, contemporary art quotes, elements of pop culture and autobiographical details.
 She replicates, crops and transforms the borrowed elements of paintings, arranges them into new semantic combinations and tells new stories of her own.
 In her works Miliukaitė develops her personal mythology of painting as an island.
 It is an idyllic place, a kind of shelter for the artist, where she transports herself while painting.
 This island does not have geographical coordinates, it cannot be defined by physical parameters, and manifests itself in various shapes: as an exotic island, an oasis (or merely its mirage), or as a nostalgic resort.
 Her vision combines the ideas of the island of Utopia described by Thomas More and the ocean that covers the planet in Stanisław Lem’s Solaris, producing and reproducing images.
 It may both comfort you or lead you astray in the enthralling and colourful labyrinth of visual information.